Aureliustics/CodeHS-Plus/README.md

             }
 ```
 <li>Make sure you aren't just copy pasting the answer into your IDE.
 Instead manually type out the answer with different variable names, function names, and running the code frequently to have code history.
 I might implement some anticheat bypasses in the future but for now, stay vigilant when using the cheat.</li>
 <li>If you are trying to get answers to a quiz, the cheat menu will currently not do that for you.
-If you want CodeHS quiz answers refer to this <a href="https://github.com/aditeyapatakoti/CodeHS-IntroIntoPython/tree/main" target="_blank">repository</a>.</li>
+If you want CodeHS quiz answers refer to these repositories: <a href="https://github.com/aditeyapatakoti/CodeHS-IntroIntoPython/tree/main" target="_blank">python</a> <a href="https://github.com/aditeyapatakoti/CodeHS-IntroIntoJavascript" target="_blank">javascript</a>.</li>